- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to carefully consider the cache settings and their impact on data loss risks based on the specific needs and priorities of the NAS device's usage scenario.

-Although NAS EMC px2-300d can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EMC px2-300d can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -